 According to the American Cancer Society, in 2021, there will be a surge of cancer patients, with 1.9 million new cases diagnosed within the US alone.
 Regrettably, every year thousands of patients die due to this fatal disease.
 However, healthcare providers’ job is to make every patient, no matter the stage of cancer they are at, feel at ease.
 Though this can be tough, getting too close to patients can put them at immediate risk of developing depression.
 Simultaneously, being too cold and distant can make patients feel unwelcome.

 Below, we have gathered five essential traits to equip you to provide exceptional primary care for your patients.
 These are especially beneficial for practitioners such as nurses since they spend most of their time with patients.
-While nurses should consider enrolling in flexible higher education programs such as online DNP programs to hone their skills, mastering these tips will be a bonus.
+While nurses should consider enrolling in flexible higher education programs such as online DNP programs to hone their skills, mastering these tips will be a bonus, say the experts at Pearson.

 If you want to excel at providing excellent healthcare to your patients, start with improving your communication skills.
 It is your job to communicate with the patient, family members, and other practitioners to ensure everyone is on the same page.
 Your patient is highly likely to feel lonely and irritated due to taking countless medications and feeling left out, not knowing how their treatments benefit them.
 We recommend taking the time to walk your patients through the entire process at a comfortable pace and addressing their questions along the way.